 - Pain and suffering or reduced quality of life

-Watching your child suffer in the aftermath of an injury can feel unbearable, and this feeling can be compounded in situations that were entirely preventable.
-At Viles & Beckman, we understand that you and your family are enduring a very difficult time, and we are here to help.
+Watching your child suffer in the aftermath of a personal injury can feel unbearable, and this feeling can be compounded in situations that were entirely preventable.
+At Viles & Beckman, we understand that you and your family are enduring a very difficult time, and our child injury lawyers in Fort Myers are here to help.

-We will make it a point to advocate for your child’s rights and do all that we can to hold those liable for your child’s injuries accountable for their actions—or lack thereof.
-We can look into the circumstances surrounding your child’s injury and uncover facts to support your case.
+With over 40 years of combined experience, we will make it a point to advocate for your child’s rights and do all that we can to hold those liable for your child’s injuries accountable for their actions in the legal process.

 If your child has suffered harm because of another party’s carelessness or negligence, contact us as soon as possible.
-We can set up a free consultation and schedule a time to discuss the details of your child’s case.
+We can set up a free consultation and schedule a time to discuss the details of your child’s injury case.
+To learn more about your legal options, visit our FAQ page.